Taboo topics with a Continence Clinician

 Faecal Incontinence

 One major cause of faecal soiling in children is constipation, which can affect up to 25% of children.
-Treating constipation with timed toileting routines, fluids, dietary changes and appropriate medication can often resolve the faecal incontinence.
+Treating constipation with timed toileting routines, fluids, dietary changes and appropriate medication can often resolve faecal incontinence.

 It’s not just children who experience faecal soiling either.
-In 2010, 1.3 million Australians aged 15 and older had faecal incontinence.
+In 2010, 1.3 million Australians aged 15 and older experienced faecal incontinence.
 In addition to constipation, other factors that can lead to faecal incontinence include:

 • Long term straining